qiime2/dev-docs/source/storing-data/provenance.rst

           end: 2021-04-21T14:42:21.080381-07:00
           duration: 4 seconds, and 610383 microseconds

-Datetimes are formatted <YYYY-MM-DD><'T'><24-hour time><time zone offset>
+- Datetimes are formatted <YYYY-MM-DD><'T'><24-hour time><time zone offset>

-The ``uuid`` field captured here is the UUID *of this Action*, and *not of the Result it produced*.
+- The ``uuid`` field captured here is a UUID V4 *representing this Action*, and *not the Result it produced*.

+.. admonition:: Maintainer Note
+   :class: maintainer-note

-Maintaining separate Result and Action IDs allows us to manage the common case where one Action produces multiple Results.
+   Maintaining separate Result and Action IDs (the ``uuid``s in ``metadata.yaml`` and ``action.yaml`` respectively) may seem unnecessarily complex, but it allows us to manage the common case where one Action produces multiple Results.

+   An added layer of complexity:
+   for Pipelines, the ``uuid`` in the execution block above is actually an alias UUID shared by all Pipeline Actions.
+   The ``alias-of`` UUID shown in the action block below describes the specific Action in that case.
+   This allows tools like ``q2view`` to nest all actions run by a single command within a single block.

+   For example:

+   The ``unweighted_unifrac_emperor.qza`` described here will have have three different IDs:

+   - The Result UUID, in ``metadata.yaml`` is unique to this Result
+   - The Action UUID, in ``action.yaml`` ``execution`` is unique to this Pipeline's current execution, and present in all pipeline Actions that occurred during this execution. (i.e. all Results from one run of ``core-metrics-phylogenetic`` share this ID)
+   - The ``alias-of`` UUID, in ``action.yaml`` ``action`` is unique to the specific Action, run by this Pipeline, which generated this Result

 The action block
 ````````````````